There’s one word all experienced landlords have come to fear: eviction.

 Do Dismissed Evictions Show Up On Background Checks?

-Dismissed evictions should not show up on your background checks, but there are some cases where the paperwork will still be on file with the court system.
+Dismissed evictions should not appear on your background checks, but there are some cases where the paperwork will still be on file with the court system.
 If the landlord doesn’t read the full document and only sees that an eviction filing exists, this might lead them to make incorrect assumptions about the responsibility of a potential tenant.

 Dismissed evictions can be expunged from a tenant’s record as the court would likely find that it is in the interest of justice to remove evictions that were not complete.